About our staff

 More recently I have collaborated with my colleague Lucy Grig on Rome and Constantinople in late antiquity: Two Romes, a collection of essays resulting from conferences held in Lampeter and Edinburgh, was published by Oxford University Press (New York) in 2012.
 New Approaches to Sidonius Apollinaris, co-edited with Joop van Waarden, was published by Peeters of Leuven in 2013; I also organise jointly with Van Waarden an international collaborative project, which has been funded by a Leverhulme International Network grant as well as by a British Academy/ Leverhulme Small Research Grant, to provide commentaries on the whole of Sidonius’ oeuvre.
-Among articles recently published or on their way to publication are studies of Latin poets including Martial.
-Rutilius Namatianus, and Sidonius, of the speeches and letters of Symmachus, and of the political history of the 370s AD.
+This also led to The Edinburgh Companion to Sidonius Apollinaris (2020), again co-edited with Van Waarden.
+Among articles recently published are studies of Latin poets including Martial and Sidonius, of the speeches and letters of Symmachus, and of the political history of the 370s AD.
 WIth my colleague Aaron Pelttari, I am editing a Cambridge History of Later Latin Literature and a Cambridge Dictionary of Later Latin Literature.

 Watch a short video of me speaking about my current project on Ammianus - Media Hopper